An open procedure uses 1 large incision in the neck, chest, or belly. The diseased area is found and removed.

-procedure that uses several small cuts.
-A tiny camera and small tools are inserted in tubes placed in the cuts.
+procedure uses several small incisions in the belly or chest.
+A tiny camera and small tools are inserted in tubes placed in the incisions.
 The esophagus can be seen on a screen.
 The diseased area will be found and removed.

 How Long Will It Take?